-Matthew Nelson, new director of the Learning Enhancement Center, plans on helping create a better center dedicated to better students.
+Matthew Nelson, new director of the Academic Success Center, plans on helping create a better center dedicated to better students.

 Nelson graduated as an English major from Northern Illinois University and moved to California to earn his graduate degree at UC Irvine.

 While he was at UCI, he taught English, tutored college students and thought he could keep working in the tutoring field.

 “I like the college writing tutor work, because you don’t have to grade or evaluate the students.
 You just get to help them,” Nelson said.